gregewing/windows_on_linux/README.md

 <b>Windows on Linux </b><br>
 Have you ever wanted or needed to be able to run a Windows instance on your Linux docker infrastructure without having to install another hypervisor like virtualbox or vagrant?
 Well, with these docker container images, you can do exactly that.
 Then you can connect to it using any suitable RDP Client and access a full windows desktop environment.

+The script in this project <code>BuildWindowsOnLinuxImage</code> is used to create the docker images described below.
+To run the script, clone this project locally to your machine and run the script, specifying the vagrant box that you want.
+Currently if you don't specify the image you want, windows10 will be be bundled as a default.
+If you want a vagrant image with no embedded image, run the script with as follows:

+You will need all the files from the project in a single folder as they are all required to build the bundled vagrant box in a docker image.
+There is copious commenting in the code to describe whats going on, but the gist of it is as follows:

+  Step 0 - Prepare to build, and figure out what we've been asked to build Step 1 - Build an image with vagrant installed, ready for customisation Step 2 - Build on that base and customise it with the required box Step 3 - Run the image we just created and let it download the vagrant box Step 4 - Watch to make sure docker, and vagarnt, startup completely Step 5 - Harvest only the files we need to keep things as small as possible Step 6 - Halt the Vagrant box cleanly, stop and remove docker container Step 7 - Build the intended contaier image using the data captured so far Step 8 - Remove the intermediate image used to capture the vagrant data Step 9 - Publish the results to hub.docker.com repository

+The reason I wrote so many steps is so that we can build as small a docker image as possible.
+When you initialise a vagrant box under normal circumstances, it will download the vagrant box, then copy it locally into a local cache.
+To get a running instance of the vagrant box is is sufficient to keep only one copy of the image and symlink it to the repository where vagrant wants it to be, so thats what we do here, amonng a few other things to make things reliable and to enable simple configuration of the CPU.
+RAM and DISK allocated to the vagrant box.
+I went with this multi-stage approach because there are other metadata files that

 For this to work, Vagrant needs to make use of your CPUs Virtualisation Extensions ( e.g. Intel VT-x ).
 So either your physical host need to have a CPU with these extensions physically present in the silicon and also enabled in BIOS, or your VMWare or HyperV platform has to expose these to the guest OS in which you are running docker.
 You can check by running the :minimalist Image, if it starts without error, then you're good to go.
 Or, if you prefer, by running the following command on your docker host:
 ````
 sudo egrep -c '(vmx|svm)' /proc/cpuinfo